Edited by: Keri Stooksbury

 Hot Tip: If you’re looking for a “hidden” spot of seats, there are a few seats on the left as you go toward the shower facilities.
 These seats are rarely used since most folks don’t notice them.
 If you’re without a seat elsewhere in the lounge, this is a good last resort (though it’s not near the food or bar).

-Spa treatments range from facials to massages, and are available to both men and women of all ages.
+Spa treatments range from facials to massages and are available to both men and women of all ages.
 Members get 15 minutes of free spa treatments, and you can pay extra if you or your guests want more time.
+I’ve experienced massages and nail grooming treatments, and both are very good and a nice touch before a flight.
+While it’s never explicitly implied to tip, I always bring cash with me to tip the spa staff since the treatments are complimentary.

-Exhale is the company that runs the spa services, and they have a published a list of treatments available:
+Exhale is the company that runs the spa services, and there is a published list of treatments available:

 - Flow Chair Massage: Using slow pressure throughout the body, this is the signature massage treatment you can receive